jaharvey2000/northcarolina-bot/README.md

 Generate and set a discord token.

-Set the USER\_AGENT environment variable to your email (please follow Wikipedia's API guidelines!
-They're not strict.)
+Set the IMAGE\_URL environment variable to wherever your copy of `nc_mentioned.png` is.

 Profit.

-### Bot Usage
+### Usage

-`/nameme`: Query Wikipedia's API for a random page, then set your discord username as that page's title.
+Say the words "north carolina", case insensitive.